 If you’re planning to visit this corner of Huntingdon County, here are a few of my top things to do in the park, as well as a recommended two-mile hike along Trough Creek that will allow you to see many of its top sites.

 Rainbow Falls is the only waterfall in and around Raystown Lake.
 Located on the Balanced Rock Trail, roughly a quarter-mile from the road, Rainbow Falls is one of the highlights of any visit to Trough Creek State Park.

 Unfortunately, this 15-20 foot waterfall on Abbott Run is often just a trickle.
-To see the waterfall in its full majesty, which I have sadly not yet had the opportunity to experience, visit after a heavy rainstorm or during the spring thaw.
+To see the waterfall in its full majesty, visit after a heavy rainstorm or during the spring thaw.

 However, even if Rainbow Falls is just a trickle, it’s still one of the park’s most scenic spots.

 The shortest route to Rainbow Falls will take you over Great Trough Creek on the Suspension Bridge.
 This beautiful bridge provides a scenic way to get across the creek and is also a lot of fun to traverse.
 That’s because it moves as you walk, allowing visitors to enjoy swaying on the bridge or even jumping up and down.

 This bridge is definitely one of the most unique aspects of Trough Creek State Park.

 Probably the most well-known and impressive feature of Trough Creek State Park is Balanced Rock.
 This rock, which hangs off the ledge and looks like it could fall at any minute, has been sitting in its position for all of the area’s recorded history.

 Without a doubt, this is an impressive natural phenomenon, and there is also a great view of the forested park from the rock.